-Reporter describes altercation with Greg Gianforte
+Guardian reporter recounts Greg Gianforte altercation

+Ben Jacobs says he was just trying to ask a simple question.

-The reporter who says he was body-slammed by a Montana congressional candidate described the sudden confrontation on Thursday: "I went from being vertical one moment to being horizontal the next."
+The Guardian reporter who says he was body-slammed by Montana congressional candidate Greg Gianforte recounted the confrontation in a CNN interview Thursday.

+"I politely asked the congressman a question about the health care bill," Jacobs told CNN's Chris Cuomo on "New Day."
+"It was a very strange moment that he suddenly, you know, grabs my recorder, and then things go haywire from there."

-Greg Gianforte, a Republican running in a special election for an open House seat, was charged overnight with misdemeanor assault after the altercation with Ben Jacobs, a reporter for The Guardian who had asked him a question about health care.
+Gianforte, a Republican running in a special election for an open House seat, was charged overnight with misdemeanor assault after the altercation with Jacobs on Wednesday.

-Jacobs told ABC's "Good Morning America" that he "never touched or came close to Gianforte."

-"It became, you know, something that turned on a dime into sort of the type of brief encounter I never expected to have with a politician, and one that's very disappointing for what it means for the press," Jacobs said.
+The Gianforte campaign blamed Jacobs for "aggressive behavior," and that Jacobs grabbed Gianforte's wrist.
+But Jacobs told CNN that he never touched the candidate.

+"They got my name right and my employer right, but other than that, there was not a single correct element there," he said.

-The Gianforte campaign blamed Jacobs for "aggressive behavior."
-But an audio file provided by Jacobs backs up his account of what happened, as do witness accounts from other journalists.
+An audio file provided by Jacobs backs up his account of what happened, as do witness accounts from other journalists.

 A Fox News team said they saw Gianforte grab Jacobs "by the neck with both hands" and slam him into the ground.